Spectral density: Power spectral density

 More generally, similar techniques may be used to estimate a time-varying spectral density.
 In this case the time interval $T$ is finite rather than approaching infinity.
 This results in decreased spectral coverage and resolution since frequencies of less than $1/T$ are not sampled, and results at frequencies which are not an integer multiple of $1/T$ are not independent.
 Just using a single such time series, the estimated power spectrum will be very "noisy"; however this can be alleviated if it is possible to evaluate the expected value (in the above equation) using a large (or infinite) number of short-term spectra corresponding to statistical ensembles of realizations of $x(t)$ evaluated over the specified time window.

 Just as with the energy spectral density, the definition of the power spectral density can be generalized to discrete time variables $x_n$.
 As before, we can consider a window of $-N\le n\le N$ with the signal sampled at discrete times $t_n = t_0 + (n\,\Delta t)$ for a total measurement period $T = (2N + 1) \,\Delta t$.

 Note that a single estimate of the PSD can be obtained through a finite number of samplings.
 As before, the actual PSD is achieved when $N$ (and thus $T$) approaches infinity and the expected value is formally applied.
 In a real-world application, one would typically average a finite-measurement PSD over many trials to obtain a more accurate estimate of the theoretical PSD of the physical process underlying the individual measurements.
 This computed PSD is sometimes called a periodogram.
-This periodogram converges to the true PSD as the number of estimates as well as the averaging time interval $T$ approach infinity (Brown & Hwang).
+This periodogram converges to the true PSD as the number of estimates as well as the averaging time interval $T$ approach infinity.

 If two signals both possess power spectral densities, then the cross-spectral density can similarly be calculated; as the PSD is related to the autocorrelation, so is the cross-spectral density related to the cross-correlation.